zsviczian/obsidian-excalidraw-plugin/AutomateHowTo.md

 Allowed values are [HTML color names](https://www.w3schools.com/colors/colors_names.asp), hexadecimal RGB strings e.g. `#FF0000` for red, or `transparent`.

 ## Adding objects
 These functions will add objects to your drawing.
 The canvas is infinite, and it accepts negative and positive X and Y values.
-The top left corner x values increase left to right, y values increase top to bottom.
+X values increase left to right, Y values increase top to bottom.

 ![coordinates](https://user-images.githubusercontent.com/14358394/116825632-6569b980-ab90-11eb-827b-ada598e91e46.png)